AD2011/WireguardVPNConfig/README.md

 # WireguardVPNConfig
-Config for setup of personal VPN based on Wireguard Protocol
+Config for setup of personal VPN based on Wireguard Protocol with Dual Stack Support (IPv4 and IPv6)